ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-04-04-Redhat-idm.markdown

 - With AWS SSO Integration as externel identity provider

-- Cross-account access and cross-cloud access
+- LDAP – an LDAP directory (389 Directory Server) is embedded

+- Kerberos – KDC (MIT Kerberos) for Kerberos key management and single signon

+- DNS – BIND (bind-dyndb-ldap) for domain name services

+- PKI – Red Hat Certificate System (Dogtag certificate system) provides public key infrastructure for certificate management

+- NTP – Network Time Protocol service for time sync

+- A web-based management front-end running on Apache

-<b> Typical AD User Authentication Flow across AWS and IdM would be: </b>
+<b> A Typical AD User Authentication Flow across AWS and IdM would be: </b>

 - When a user attempts to access AWS resources, they first authenticate through Azure AD using their Azure AD credentials.